cathodique/mmap-io/README.md

 # Fork Notice

-This is a fork of mmap-io, as the upstream repo is no longer maintained.
+This is a fork of @raygun-nickj/mmap-io, as the upstream repo is no longer maintained.
+(Plus, it is incompatible with the electron memory cage)

-This version of mmap-io builds on Node v8-16, and provides binaries for Windows, macOS and Linux via @mapbox/node-pre-gyp.
+This version of mmap-io builds on Node v8-23, and provides binaries for Windows, macOS and Linux via @mapbox/node-pre-gyp.

 # Mmap for Node.js
 mmap(2) / madvise(2) / msync(2) / mincore(2) for node.js revisited.